KittyMac/SOPedia/Resources/en.json/diplomacy_nonaggression_treaty_event.md

+**Request Non-Aggression Treaty?**
-Request Non-Aggression Treaty?\n\nYour fleets will not attack their fleets.
+Empires who pledge non-aggression will not attack each others fleets.